stream-payments/ecommerce-platform/app/backend/README.md

   ```
   npm install -g @medusajs/medusa-cli
   ```
-- Create a new StreamPay project
+- Create a new Medusa project
   ```
-  medusa new my-streampay-store
+  medusa new my-medusa-store
   ```
 - Update project config in `medusa-config.js`: